m31coding/M31.FluentAPI/README.md

 The `FluentMethod` attribute is used for custom builder method implementations.

-The control attribute `FluentContinueWith` indicates a jump to the specified builder step, and `FluentBreak` stops the builder. `FluentReturn` allows returning arbitrary types and values within the generated API.
+The control attribute `FluentSkippable` allows builder methods to be optional, while `FluentContinueWith` indicates a jump to the specified builder step. `FluentBreak` stops the builder, and `FluentReturn` allows returning arbitrary types and values within the generated API.

 ### FluentApi